cappecaps/JupBook/modelling/physics/pressure.md

 :::{seealso} Preface
 :icon: false
 I did this project in Desmos back in 2021.
 For some reason, I've always been obsessed with air pressure, perhaps because I discovered that it can be measured oustandigly precisely with a smarthphone.
 It can even detect altitude changes in the order of meters.
-So I asked myself: is it possibile to compute how the atmospheric pressure varies with altitude, and can I do it as accurately as possible?
-I also wanted to compute a change in altitude by measuring the change in pressure.
-I actually tried it with a remarkable precision.
-Follow me through it and you'll see!
+So I asked myself: can I derive how the atmospheric pressure varies with altitude, and can I do it as accurately as possible?
+So that I could estimate a change in altitude by measuring the change in pressure with my phone.
+And it seems to work rather nicely.
+Follow me through it and you'll see.
 :::

 # Introduction